 We also seek to ensure that whatever new information is obtained through archaeological investigations will be made accessible to the public through publication and community outreach, and therefore be of demonstrable public benefit.

 Our consultants have considerable experience managing the heritage aspects of small and large-scale public and private sector developments, including major infrastructure projects.
-Three staff members previously worked ‘client side’ as Project Archaeologists with the National Roads Authority (now Transport Infrastructure Ireland), while another successfully ran his own consultancy overseas for eight years, working on some of the world’s largest mining projects.
+Three staff members previously worked ‘client side’ as Project Archaeologists with the National Roads Authority (now Transport Infrastructure Ireland), while another successfully ran his own consultancy overseas, working on some of the world’s largest mining projects.